 Following an open house, there is more to do than just clean up.
 By sending a few moments to complete the following checklist, you can be sure to stay organized and better prepared for your next open studio event.

-Record Traffic Numbers: Traffic can ebb and flow during your open house as well as through out the years.
+Record Traffic Numbers: Traffic can ebb and flow during your open house as well as throughout the years.
 Note the busy times of your open house and record traffic numbers if you keep track.
-Note if weather was a factor for bringing people in or keeping them at home.
-Its always beneficial to ask. your visitors how busy the rest of the building is, how they found out about the open house, and if what their other plans are for open houses or the weekend.
+Note if the weather was a factor in bringing people in or keeping them at home.
+It’s always beneficial to ask. your visitors how busy the rest of the building is, how they found out about the open house, and if what their other plans are for open houses or the weekend.
 Don’t be creepy and antagonistic, keep the conversation light and use feedback and information from your visitors to gauge key information.